IceZYin/icezyin.github.io/index.md

 ## About

-I am a forth-year PhD candidate in Atmospheric and Oceanic Sciences at the University of Colorado Boulder.
+I am a fourth-year PhD candidate in Atmospheric and Oceanic Sciences at the University of Colorado Boulder.

 I studies about ice sheet-climate interactions, particularly the surface mass balance of the Greenland Ice Sheet, and am interested in improving ice sheet modeling and our understanding about ice sheet processes.